ixkael/Delight/README.md

 ## Authors

 Boris Leistedt (NYU) </br>
-David W. Hogg (NYU) (MPIA) (Flatiron)
+David W. Hogg (NYU) (Flatiron)

 ## License

-Copyright 2016 the authors.
+Copyright 2016-2017 the authors.
 The code in this repository is released under the open-source MIT License.
 See the file LICENSE for more details.